UPDATE (03/01/2016): New Section!

 I am an energetic, detail-oriented entrepreneur, designer, and technical marketer, with a focus on web and creative industries.
 I have a wide depth of ability, but my passions revolve around the intersection of marketing, technology, and design.
 Solving problems using them is my superpower.

 Hello, I'm Pablo Stanley.
 I'm a San Francisco based product designer.
+I'm the designer and cofounder of a healthcare startup in San Francisco called Carbon Health.
 I love solving design puzzles, making silly illustrations, composing geeky music, creating colorful animated gifs, munching veggie burgers, and writing punny comics.

 Mentoring is one of my new found passions.
 I want to learn and teach as much as I can and Udemy is the best platform for it.